NEW JERSEY CONSTRUCTION ACCIDENT lawyers

 If you must use social media, please consider the following:

 - Do not provide detailed information about your accident or your injuries.
-If you must say anything, simply say you were injured at a construction site.
+If you must say anything, say you were injured at a construction site.

 - Do not provide medical updates to your followers.
 Good or bad.
-The insurance company WILL monitor your social media accounts for anything that they can use to deny or decrease your claim.
+The insurance company WILL monitor your social media accounts for anything they can use to deny or decrease your claim.

-- Do not accept any friend requests on social media unless you personally know the person outside the Internet.
+- Do not accept any friend requests on social media unless you know the person outside the Internet.
 Insurance adjusters use this trick to become friendly with injury victims and pump them for information.

 - Do not post anything that you have discussed with your attorney.

 - Do not post pictures on social media, especially older or “throwback” pictures.
 The insurance company does not know when that picture was taken, and seeing you having a great time on vacation when you are supposed to be injured, although the picture is five years old, can harm your case.